awsdocs/aws-security-hub-user-guide/doc_source/finding-workflow-status.md

-# Setting the workflow status for a finding<a name="finding-workflow-status"></a>
+# Setting the workflow status for findings<a name="finding-workflow-status"></a>

 For findings, the workflow status tracks the progress of your investigation into a finding\.

-The workflow status values are as follows\.
+The workflow status has the following values:

 `NEW`
 The initial state of a finding before you review it\.